opencog/link-grammar/README.md

 This can extend to elided/unvoiced syllables:
  * (I'm a)'fraid so.

+Elided punctuation:
+ * God (,) give me strength.

+Normally, the subjects of imperatives must always be offset by a comma:
+"John, give me the hammer", but here, in muttering an oath, the comma is swallowed (unvoiced).

 Some complex phantom constructions:
  * They play billiards but (they do) not (play) snooker.
  * I know Ringo, but (I do) not (know) his brother.